This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re looking for where the Black Kirk is filmed in Outlander, then you only need visit Culross West Kirk in Fife.

 This ruined church featured in season one of the Outlander TV series and is a stop you can’t miss while in the area.

 Culross in itself is a hive for all things Outlander and has many film locations that you will recognise while you’re here too.
 So, it’s well worth a visit.

-Here’s the ultimate Culross West Kirk visitor guide or your guide to the Black Kirk from Outlander!
+Here’s the ultimate Culross West Kirk visitor guide or your guide to the Outlander Black Kirk filming location!

-Culross West Kirk, a mile west of Culross village, featured as the filming location for the Black Kirk in Outlander.
+Culross West Kirk, a mile west of Culross village, featured as the Outlander Black Kirk filming location.

 Culross West Kirk History

 Culross West Kirk is known by many names as the Wester Kirk, the Old Kirk, and the Parish Kirk.

 It was built in the 1500s pre-reformation and was the Parish church for the people of Culross until 1633.